employment dispute arbitration in Milton, Florida 32572

 1. What is the main advantage of arbitration over court litigation?

-Arbitration is generally faster and more cost-effective, allowing disputes to be resolved in months instead of years, with less financial and emotional strain on both parties.
+Arbitration is generally faster and more cost-effective, allowing disputes to be resolved in months instead of years, at a local employer and emotional strain on both parties.

 2. Can arbitration decisions in Milton be appealed?